sebaVergara7/Outbuild-Test-FrontEnd/README.md

 This warning appears because both the frontend and backend are included in the same project.
 To eliminate this warning, you can either add `"type": "module"` to the `package.json` file or separate the backend into a different project.

-We are working to resolve these warnings in future updates of the project.
-In the meantime, these warnings should not affect the functionality of the project.
+These warnings should not affect the functionality of the project.